Your Green TD for Dún Laoghaire

 Click on the button to view my policy priorities.

-In 2014 I was elected a Green Party Councillor to represent Dún Laoghaire.
-I work as a technical Project Manager in Saint Vincent’s Hospital and I volunteer as a mentor at a local CoderDojo, teaching young people computer programming and other technical skills.
+In 2014, I was elected as a Green Party Councillor to Dún Laoghaire-Rathdown County Council, and served as Cathaoirleach of the Council between 2018 and 2019.
+I work as a technical Project Manager in Saint Vincent’s Hospital and have volunteered as a mentor at a local CoderDojo, teaching young people computer programming and other technical skills.

-During my period on the council, I have worked to improve the standard of living of people in Dún Laoghaire by improving the environment we live in.
+During my time on Dún Laoghaire-Rathdown County Council, I have worked hard to improve the standard of living of people in Dún Laoghaire by improving the environment we live in.

 Here are some of the projects I have worked on:

-- I have worked with Dutch road engineers studying cycle lane and road junction design.
-Since then I have worked to change our local road projects to meet best Dutch practice so that children can safely walk and cycle to school;
+- I worked with Dutch road engineers studying cycle lane and road junction design.
+Since then I have worked to change our local road projects to meet best Dutch practice so that children can safely walk and cycle to school.

 - I have taken part in many planning cases – seeking to improve rather than prevent development.

-- I started a programme of switching the council’s 230 vehicle from fossil fuel to electric power.
+- I started a programme of switching the council’s 230 vehicles from fossil fuel to electric power.